r-rayns/text2file/README.md

 ## Installation

 Use like any other bookmarklet; create a new bookmark and paste the JavaScript into the URL field.
+Note due to this bug https://bugzilla.mozilla.org/show_bug.cgi?id=85686 in FireFox you cannot save text from a form feild.

 ## Contributing